The Considerate Data Modeler

 I recently wrote an article which was ostensibly about the Fibonacci series but was really about optimization techniques.
 I wanted to follow up on its (extremely moderate) success by going in the exact opposite direction: by writing a Fibonacci function which is as slow as possible.

 This is not as easy as it sounds: any program can trivially be made slower, but this is boring.
-How can we make it slow in a fair and interesting way?

 ML From Scratch, Part 5: Gaussian Mixture Models